MichelleGlauser/curriculum/_templates/projects.md

 Navigate to `getting-started-with-node`.
 Initialize `getting-started-with-node` as a git repository.

-If you have questions, do not disturb other pairs until you have spent 15-20 minutes troubleshooting within your own pair.
-Post a message on the #help channel in Slack if you and your pair partner are still stuck after 15-20 minutes.
+If you have questions, try not to ask other pairs until you have spent 15-20 minutes troubleshooting within your own pair.
+Post a message on the #tech-help channel in Slack if you and your pair partner are still stuck after 15-20 minutes.
 Be sure to format your question using the template we practiced in the [Asking Good Questions](https://docs.google.com/presentation/d/1O45nkq2bZX4ZDenmmA1lJ3iTvI80RXiPuOX2w__6Ykw/edit?usp=sharing) lesson.

 ## Project Instructions

 ### Starter Code
-[Here is a link to the starter code for this lab exercise](http://www.google.com)OR There is no starter code for this project
+[Here is a link to the starter code for this lab exercise](http://www.google.com) OR There is no starter code for this project

 ### Project